choderalab/machine_learned_potential_experiments/configs/README.md

-Dataset and potential hyperparameter are defined here.
+Default dataset and potential hyperparameter are defined here.
 Each hyperparamter is also saved and shown in each of the experiments.